 Yum China guides Hong Kong listing price at HK$412 each

-[HONG KONG] Yum China Holdings is telling prospective investors it plans to price its second listing in Hong Kong at HK$412 per share, putting it on course to raise HK$17.3 billion (S$3.05 billion), according to people familiar with the matter.
+[HONG KONG] Yum China Holdings has raised HK$17.3 billion (S$3.04 billion) in its Hong Kong listing, joining the growing ranks of US-listed Chinese firms selling shares in the financial hub.

-The New York-listed company, which operates KFC and Pizza Hut in the world's most populous country, is selling 41.91 million shares in the offering.
+The New York-listed company, which operates KFC and Pizza Hut in the world's most populous country, priced 41.91 million shares at the offering at HK$412 each, according to a statement on Friday.
+The offer price represents a 4.9 per cent discount to its closing price of US$55.92 on Thursday.

-A price of HK$412 would represent a 4.9 per cent discount to its closing price of US$55.92 on Thursday, according to Bloomberg calculations.
+Yum China, the largest restaurant operator in the country, is joining a growing slate of US-listed Chinese companies aiming for a trading foothold in Hong Kong as relations between the US and China come under significant strain.
+US regulators are threatening to restrict Chinese firms' access to American capital markets if they do not allow authorities to review their audits.

-The final price will be determined later on Friday, the people said, asking not to be identified as the information is private.
-A representative for Yum China did not immediately respond to calls or email seeking comment.
+The trend is a boon to Hong Kong, which is riding a wave of investor enthusiasm for initial public offerings (IPOs) in the city.
+In addition to second listings such as Yum China's, the city is set to get a big boost from the mega IPO of Jack Ma's Ant Group, which could raise about US$30 billion through a dual listing in Hong Kong and Shanghai, Bloomberg News has reported.

-Yum China is joining a growing slate of US-listed Chinese companies aiming for a trading foothold in Hong Kong as relations between the US and China come under significant strain.
+Other US-listed Chinese firms to have done second listings in Hong Kong include JD.com and NetEase which raised US$7.6 billion between them in June.
+A number of other firms are also planning share sales in the city, from data centre operator GDS Holdings to e-commerce service provider Baozun.

 Your feedback is important to us